devguru008/pywallet/README.md

 we encourage discussing these on the issue tracker or IRC first.

 Besides [GitHub](https://github.com/spesmilo/electrum),
-most communication about Electrum development happens on IRC, in the `#electrum` channel on Libera Chat.
+most communication about Pywallet development happens on IRC, in the `#pywallet` channel on Libera Chat.
 The easiest way to participate on IRC is with the web client, [web.libera.chat](https://web.libera.chat/#electrum).